Hydra: Resilient and Highly Available Remote Memory: Introduction

-\textbf{High latency:} The first approach has no additional memory overhead, but the access latency is intolerably high in the presence of any of the aforementioned failure scenarios.
-The systems that take the third approach do not meet the single-digit $\mu$s latency requirement of disaggregated cluster memory even when paired with RDMA (Figure~\ref{fig:latency-vs-storage}).
+\textbf{High latency:} Disk backup has no additional memory overhead, but the access latency is intolerably high under any correlated failures.
+Systems that take the third approach do not meet the single-digit $\mu$s latency requirement of remote memory even when paired with RDMA (Figure~\ref{fig:latency-vs-storage}).

-\textbf{High cost:} While the second approach has low latency, it doubles memory consumption as well as network bandwidth requirements.
-The first and second approaches represent the two extreme points in the performance-vs-efficiency tradeoff space for resilient cluster memory (Figure~\ref{fig:latency-vs-storage}).
+\textbf{High cost:} Replication has low latency, but it doubles memory consumption and network bandwidth requirements.
+Disk backup and replication represent the two extreme points in the performance-vs-efficiency tradeoff space (Figure~\ref{fig:latency-vs-storage}).

 \textbf{Low availability:} All three approaches lose availability to low latency memory when even a very small number of servers become unavailable.
 With the first approach, if a single server fails its data needs to be reconstituted from disk, which is a slow process.
 In the second and third approach, when even a small number of servers (\eg, three) fail simultaneously, some users will lose access to data.
 This is due to the fact that replication and erasure coding assign replicas and coding groups to \emph{random} servers.
 Random data placement is susceptible to data loss when a small number of servers fail at the same time~\cite{copyset,tiered} (Figure~\ref{fig:availability-vs-storage}).